linode/docs/docs/guides/development/version-control/git-merge-conflicts/index.md

 Automatic merge failed; fix conflicts and then commit the result.
 {{</ output >}}

-The simplest approach do this scenario is to back out of the merge in order to rename the file in the working branch, and then reattempting the merge:
+The simplest way to fix this issue is to back out of the merge.
+Once you've backed out of the merge, you rename the file in the working branch to the upstream branch, and then reattempt the merge:

 Abort the attempted merge: